karinlj/boozang-mgm-demo/README.md

 ## Description

-Application for prototyping new Boozang Managment.
+Application in progress for prototyping new Boozang Managment.
 Made with Vue.js and Firebase as backend.

 ![Screenshot](/src/assets/screenshot.jpg?raw=true "Screenshot")